|Bobber / Float Fishing|

 More on Bait/Lures ; Bait is the most tried and true method of float fishing in the Pacific Northwest, salmon anglers have been long using been using bait under a bobber, especially in the tidewater stretches of the rivers as well as some of the back eddies and other difficult to fish water found further upstream.
 Bait under a bobber can be a deadly technique for extreme low water salmon in the fall.

-Eggs are generally most the most popular bait of choice, especially for salmon, although sandshrimp are used to a lesser extent.
+Salmon eggs, or roe are generally most the most popular bait of choice, especially for salmon, although sandshrimp are used to a lesser extent.
 Sometimes a combination of the two is used ... referred to as a 'shrimp cocktail'.
 Bait sizes and hook combinations may range from a cluster of eggs no larger than your little fingernail on a size 4 hook to a glob the size of a golf ball or larger on hook sizes of 3/0 or 4/0.
 The size depends upon your targeted species and the prevailing water conditions.

 Under low water conditions, straight bait is usually most popular.
 When the water has a little more color in it, however, you might consider adding a tuft of colored yarn to your offering.